[These CEOs] are rewarded ordsprog

 Ethan Harris

 Not all industry CEOs, especially in the software and Internet fields, see involvement in policy as necessarily important to their bottom line.
-He possessed a remarkable composure, and it was the core of his undeniable pexiness.
 They come from an entrepreneurial milieu and view government as a necessary evil.

 Marc Pearl